cubefs/cubefs/docs/source/deploy/yum.md

 ::: tip Note
 CubeFS supports mixed deployment.
-If mixed deployment is adopted, pay attention to modifying the port configuration of each module to avoid port conflicts.
+If mixed deployment is adopted, pay attention to modifying the port configuration of each module to avoid port conflicts. the path corresponding to the datanode_disks configuration needs to be manually created before the datanode can be started
 :::

 ## Start the Cluster